pippinbarr/combat-at-the-movies/process/to-do.md

 - In the movie it's a murder in the hotel room, so you could have audio of movement for a while and eventually a shot and a death sound
 - LISTEN THROUGH THE WALL
 - WHO KILLED WHO?

+---

+# ~~La Jetée~~

+- Basic scenario of the pier, the player, an enemy tank shooting another tank with the player looking on, and maybe a reprise except this time you are the tank being shot?
+- Or a version where you control both the on-looker tank and the tank being pursued and shot?
+(Maybe a baby-size tank?)
+- __YES__ Is this one too complicated to live?
+- Maybe it's simpler to have a first scene where you're observing a tank shoot another tank, and then a second scene where you're the tank being shot?
+(They wouldn't be identical scenes of course, which is bad for time travel.)